 You’ve heard that a picture’s worth a thousand words.
 The same can be said for videos and other visual content!
-That being said, you might want to put some extra effort into the visuals you produce for your website, marketing materials, and other components of your digital fundraising strategy.
-Overall, the idea is to effectively convey the impact that donations make by demonstrating the purpose of your mission with visual aids.
+With this in mind, you might want to put some extra effort into the visuals you produce for your website, marketing materials, and other components of your digital fundraising strategy.
+Overall, the idea is to effectively convey the impact that these donations will make by demonstrating the purpose of your mission through graphics and photos.

 Another tip?
-If your mission has anything to do with animals (i.e. wildlife conservation, local animal shelter, etc.), you have the perfect subject matter at hand—because everyone loves animal content!
+If your mission has anything to do with animals (i.e. wildlife conservation, local animal shelter, etc.), you have the perfect subject matter — everyone loves animal content!

 4. Lean into segmented email marketing

-More than likely, you have some sort of email marketing system in place.
+You likely have some sort of email marketing system in place.
 After all, email is one of the most popular methods of communication between nonprofits and their supporters.
-However, you might (rather, should) be asking yourself how you can take that strategy even further.
+However, you might (and should!) always look for ways that you can take that strategy even further.

 As far as nonprofit marketing, and, specifically, digital fundraising, goes, there are a few different ways to segment your audience.
-For example, you may create segments based on:
+For example, you could create segments based on: